 - Emotions: Before sex try things that change your emotional state, like watching funny online videos, or listening to upbeat music

 - Push away: Use mindfulness techniques to push away anxious thoughts

-- Thoughts: Actively engage in your mind to think about something else
+- Thoughts: Actively engage your mind to think about something else

 Sex and depression

 Depression can be characterised by a marked decrease in activities that were previously a source of pleasure, such as sex.
 Mood changes and fatigue can prevent your body from responding physically, contributing to low libido difficulties with arousal, erectile dysfunction and delayed orgasm.
 Having issues with your sexual health can cause shame, guilt and low self-esteem, and worsen symptoms of depression.
 This can become a vicious cycle of worsening depression and sexual dysfunction.

 Talk to your doctor

 If you have signs of depression that last for more than two weeks, or you are concerned that you may be depressed, speak with a doctor.
 There's a lot of stigma around using medication but it may help you get your head above the waterline to engage more effectively with psychological treatment.
 Some antidepressants can contribute to sexual dysfunction, including delayed ejaculation.
 If this is a concern for you, talk to your prescribing doctor as there may be alternative medications available for you.
 Do not stop medication without seeking professional advice.
 With the right treatments, you can focus on managing depression, and then improving sexual function.